Archaeogenetics: Methods of DNA analysis

 DNA extracted from fossil remains is primarily sequenced using Massive parallel sequencing, which allows simultaneous amplification and sequencing of all DNA segments in a sample, even when it is highly fragmented and of low concentration.
 It involves attaching a generic sequence to every single strand that generic primers can bond to, and thus all of the DNA present is amplified.
 This is generally more costly and time intensive than PCR but due to the difficulties involved in ancient DNA amplification it is cheaper and more efficient.
 One method of massive parallel sequencing, developed by Margulies et al., employs bead-based emulsion PCR and pyrosequencing, and was found to be powerful in analyses of aDNA because it avoids potential loss of sample, substrate competition for templates, and error propagation in replication.

-The most common way to analyze aDNA sequence is to compare it with a known sequence from other sources, and this could be done in different ways for different purposes.
+The most common way to analyze an aDNA sequence is to compare it with a known sequence from other sources, and this could be done in different ways for different purposes.

 The identity of the fossil remain can be uncovered by comparing its DNA sequence with those of known species using software such as BLASTN.
 This archaeogenetic approach is especially helpful when the morphology of the fossil is ambiguous.
 Apart from that, species identification can also be done by finding specific genetic markers in an aDNA sequence.
 For example, the American indigenous population is characterized by specific mitochondrial RFLPs and deletions defined by Wallace et al.